Michael-RDev/Michael-RDev/README.md

 🤗 I'm a big believer in open source.
 Models, tools, experiments, if something I build can be useful to someone else, it should be out there.
 Full stop.

-Outside the screen I'm usually doing one of: 🎸 playing guitar · 🎵 hunting for vinyl · 🧗 rock climbing · 🏓 pickleball · 📺 watching anime · 🃏 card games.
-Genuinely happy to nerd out about any of it — just reach out.

 ---